Midges in Scotland: The Worst Places & Best Repellents

 Also, there is research suggesting that increasing the strength from 50% to 100% does not significantly improve performance, and while high-content DEET works extremely well as a midge repellent, it’s known to irritate the skin of some people.

-As far as brands are concerned, I’ve personally used Jungle Formula both overseas and in the Highlands and it worked every time, but it’s quite strong so is probably overkill for most visitors to Scotland.
+As far as brands are concerned, I’ve personally used Jungle Formula both overseas and in the Highlands, and it worked every time, but it’s quite strong, so it’s probably overkill for most visitors to Scotland.

-An alternative that’s even better than using DEET is Smidge which offers up to 8 hours of protection without using any nasty chemicals so is a good option for pregnant women and children.
-Instead, it contains 20% Picaridin (AKA Saltidin) which has been tested to be equally safe on adult and children’s skin and is nontoxic to birds and animals.
+An alternative that’s even better than using DEET is Smidge which offers up to 8 hours of protection without using any nasty chemicals, making it a good option for pregnant women and children.
+Instead, it contains 20% picaridin (AKA saltidin), which has been tested to be equally safe on adult and children’s skin and is nontoxic to birds and animals.

 There’s one other product I want to mention that I always thought was an old wives tale until I went for a walk on the Isle of Arran.
 I had foolishly left my can of Smidge in the caravan and the midges were in a biting frenzy on the island, but luckily my other half had a bottle of Avon Skin So Soft with her.